Skip to main content

 • Mid-term review: Deciding whether to continue, scale, or modify

-• Closure: Determining overall value and lessons for future programmes
+• Closure: Determining overall value and lessons for future programs

 • Scaling: Whether an approach can be replicated cost-effectively elsewhere